sergcyberneticist/Docker-plus-WordPress/README.md

 # Docker-plus-WordPress
 notes to myself

-Creating progect in Windows 10 or later:
+Creating project in Windows 10 or later:

 1. Starting PowerShell in admin mode.
   Installing WSL 2